folio-org/okapi/doc/guide.md

 ### Authentication problems

 If the other library tries to use our sample module:

 ```
 curl -w '\n' -D -  \
   -H "X-Okapi-Tenant: other" \
   http://localhost:9130/sample
 ```

-it fails with
+it fails with:

 ```
 HTTP/1.1 401 Unauthorized
-Content-Length: 39
+Content-Type: text/plain
-X-Okapi-Trace: GET auth:401 42451us
+X-Okapi-Trace: GET auth:401 53182us
 Transfer-Encoding: chunked

 Auth.check called without X-Okapi-Token